magenable/magento2-mcp/README.md

 - create `.env` file based on `.env.sample`
 - run `npm run start:http` or `npm run start:stdio`

-After starting the HTTP server, a JWT token will be generated in the console for use in the auth header.
+After starting the HTTP server, a JWT token will be generated in the console for use in the auth header in MCP client.

+`Authorization: Bearer <token>`

 By default, the server address is http://localhost:3000/mcp

+You can generate new token with command `npm run jwt:genearte username`

 ## Features